 - a non EU / EEA passport holder who has no restrictions attached to your stay

 How to apply for an EEA family permit on UK Border Agency website

 UK ancestry guidance notes on UK Border Agency website

 Youth Mobility Scheme guidance on UK Border Agency website

 Minister of religion guidance notes on UK Border Agency website

-Visiting criteria for non EU / EEA business visitors (travel and transport section)
+Requirements for non EU / EEA nationals visitors to Jersey (travel and transport section)

 Croatian nationals: when you need a work permit to work in Jersey

 Some Croatian nationals will need a work permit to work in Jersey until 30 June 2018.
 This transitional period has been in place since Croatia became an EU member on 1 July 2013.